Group and supplemental life insurance is regularly offered by organizations and employers as a member or employee benefit.

-Since group life insurance is purchased by the organization from an insurer, the association or your employer is essentially the policyholder.
-One of the downsides to this is that, if you move to a new job or stop paying dues, you may lose access to the life insurance coverage.
+Since the organization purchases group life insurance from the insurer, the association or your employer is essentially the policyholder.
+So if you move to a new job or stop paying dues, you may lose access to the life insurance coverage.
 In addition, you may be limited in the amount of insurance you can purchase.

 However, basic group life insurance is typically guaranteed issue, meaning you can't be denied coverage if you're unhealthy or a smoker.
 This can be incredibly valuable if you're older or would have trouble covering the cost of insurance elsewhere, as coverage can multiply in cost if you're not healthy.

 Supplemental life insurance, also called voluntary supplemental life insurance, refers to any group life insurance you purchase on top of what is offered by your employer.
-Payments are typically handled by your employer deducting the premiums from your paycheck.
+Payments are typically handled by your employer, which deducts the premiums from your paycheck.
 Depending on the insurer your employer works with, you may be able to purchase supplemental life insurance for yourself, your spouse and your children.